 Our passion is working with storytellers—established and emerging.
 We are supporting the development of a new generation of storytellers through our own bespoke initiatives and commitments to pioneering organisations that invest in emerging voices in our local communities.

 Launched in 2018, this provides young writers with a salaried, supportive environment in which to develop their skills and ideas.
 The scheme provides participants with invaluable insight into the development and production process to equip them with the experience and skills needed to succeed in the world of TV screenplay writing and producing.
-The current participants are playwrights Miriam Battye, Monsay Whitney and Yasmin Joseph.
+WIR alumni includes playwrights Miriam Battye, Monsay Whitney, Yasmin Joseph and Zahra Al-Sultani.
+The current 2023 participant is Igor Memic whose debut play Old Bridge won the 2020 Papatango New Writing Prize.

 South of the River and SISTER are partners on a competition designed to create essential opportunities for emerging comedy writer performers to showcase their work following a summer of cultural lockdown in 2020.
 Funded by South of the River and SISTER the scheme provides successful applicants with the opportunity to develop their original idea from stage to screen.
 Competition Producer Debo Adebayo, brings his strong creative instincts and experience in UK theatre, together with a proven track record of advocating for inclusion.